MateusPevidor/osuReplayExtractor/README.md

 ## Installation

-1- Clone this git repository.
+1- Clone this git repository. <br />
 2- Run the following command inside the repository to install the dependencies:
 ```
 npm i